hageyahhoo/Agile2020/Agile2020.md

     - ["ACCELERATE: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations"](https://itrevolution.com/book/accelerate/) by Nicole Forsgren, Jez Humble, and Gene Kim
 - `Integration Points`:
     - ["Release It!, 2nd Edition: Design and Deploy Production-Ready Software"](http://shop.oreilly.com/product/9781680502398.do%0A) by Michael Nygard
+- `Test scripts are good for understanding software under test`
 - `Give impacts constantly`:
     - ["How Google Tests Software"](https://www.amazon.com/dp/B007MQLMF2) by by James A. Whittaker, Jason Arbon, and Jeff Carollo
 - [Sutherland] Sutherland, Jeff, "Scrum@Scale: An Interview with Agile Manifesto Co-Author and Scrum Co-Founder Jeff Sutherland" InfoQ